zchatt/sciem_scripts/README.md

-# scimet_scripts
+# sciem_scripts
-_scimet_scripts_ is a collection of scripts used for the analysis of single-cell combinatorial indexing Whole Genome Bisulfite Sequencing (WGBS) data.
+_sciem_scripts_ is a collection of scripts used for the analysis of "Single‑cell DNA methylation sequencing by combinatorial indexing and enzymatic DNA methylation conversion data." https://www.biorxiv.org/content/10.1101/2022.10.09.511389v1

 ## Instructions